-Microfiber clothes are ideal for cleaning and drying lenses.
-Some of these clothes are designed specifically for lenses, such as the Carson Microfiber Cleaning Cloth and the MagicFiber Microfiber Cleaning Cloth [Amazon Affiliate Links].
+Microfiber cloths are ideal for cleaning and drying lenses.
+Some of these cloths are designed specifically for lenses, such as the Carson Microfiber Cleaning Cloth and the MagicFiber Microfiber Cleaning Cloth [Amazon Affiliate Links].

 Don’t just leave your lenses in the sun to dry them.
 This can cause problems.